channable/opsqueue/doc/proposals/strategies_and_metadata.md

 The question is however: can we make this efficient enough?

-I believe to have figured out an approach to make the strategies that a programmer can use to customize what work and in which order is picked up from the queue, without sacrificing scalability.
+I believe that it is possible to have a reasonably-scalable system without programmers having to recompile Opsqueue when they want more flexibility in the strategies.
+That is, to allow (within reasonable bounds) programmers to mix and match (and compose) strategies at will without hampering opsqueue's scalability.

 ## Building blocks